 Collector Pio Mellina first took an interest in traditional Italian hand-painted “majolica” floor tiles around the age of 12, when he used to go rummaging around antique markets in Sicily with his art-loving mother.

-What drew his attention to the tiles that he now displays to the public in Palermo was their brightly coloured patterns.
-These often revealed glimpses of the origin and era of their production, which was concentrated in Sicily and Campania from the 15th century up until the early 20th century.
+Their bright colours and varied patterns were the initial aspects that intrigued him.
+These often revealed glimpses of the origin and era of the tiles, which were produced in the southern Italian regions of Sicily and Campania from the late 15th century to the early 20th century.

-His childhood interest developed into a lifelong passion and he now has more than 4,900 tiles exhibited at his Stanze al Genio cultural association within the noble Palazzo Torre Piraino, making it the biggest collection of its kind open to visitors.
-His hobby has turned into a mission to protect and preserve these handcrafted items that fascinate him.
+His childhood hobby developed into a lifelong passion and he now has more than 4,900 tiles exhibited at his Stanze al Genio cultural association within the noble Palazzo Torre Piraino, making it the biggest collection of its kind open to visitors.
+His pastime has turned into a mission to protect and preserve these handcrafted items that fascinate him.

 “I used to go to the antique markets with my mum because we both liked the idea of finding really special objects,” said 48-year-old Mellina.